Cross Border Healthcare Directive Information

 - Cardiac services

-- Orthopaedic services, including hip and knee surgery
+- Orthopaedic services, including surgery for hip, back and knee conditions

 - Physiotherapy services